GKLabIPR/MicroED/SerialEM-macros/README.md

-# Automated data collection with SerialEM
+# Automated data collection with SerialEM and Ceta

 This folder contains macros for automated MicroED data collection with SerialEM.
+For instructions to use Falcon 3, please read [another page](Falcon3.md) in addition to this document.

 Some of the macros were originally written by Dr. Haruaki Yanagisawa at University of Tokyo.
 Please cite his paper if you use them in your work: